 Apart from Windscribe's free version (which has a 10 GB monthly data limit, and allows connections to 10 servers), monthly and yearly subscription packages are also available.
-In terms of price, Windscribe is one of the best from the VPNs that we examined.
-An option also exists to create your own subscription package, paying per server location used per month.
+In terms of price, Windscribe is definitely one of the more affordable options.
+The service also offers the possibility to create your own subscription package, paying per server location used per month.

 A current price list can be found below: